Sources of Healthy Foods

 The Utah Food Bank collects and distributes food to human service organizations throughout the state.

-Also known as Food Stamps, SNAP is a Federal Supplemental Nutrition Assistance Program that helps struggling families put food on the table.
+Commonly known as Food Stamps, SNAP is a Federal Supplemental Nutrition Assistance Program that helps struggling families put food on the table.
 Each month more than 46 million people receive assistance from the SNAP program.

 Tips for Eating Out